COXIT-CO/ga_zoho_integration/README.md

 `-port`: port for Zoho CRM notifications Webhook server.
 By default it's 80.
 To use not 80 port you will need to do additional proxy server set up.

+`-log`: mode of logging handling.
+To enable logging to console pass 'console'.
+By default it's 'file'

 For the very first time you will need to specify grant token `-ga`.
 How to generate it follow instruction for Self Client option here https://www.zoho.com/crm/developer/docs/api/v2/auth-request.html.